“Instructors can impart only a fraction of the teaching. It is through your own devoted practice that the mysteries of AIKIDO are brought to life.”

 MICHAEL ORMEROD

-CHIEF INSTRUCTOR – 3RD DAN AIKIKAI
+CHIEF INSTRUCTOR – 4th DAN AIKIKAI

-“I was drawn to the ideal of cooperative learning rooted in training methods designed to ‘toughen the body, and polish the spirit’, and practicing in an environment where only total concentration was enough.
+“I was drawn to the ideal of cooperative learning rooted in training methods designed to ‘toughen the body, and polish the spirit’, and practising in an environment where only total concentration was enough.
 I am searching for a way of moving and interacting that is functional and effortlessly efficient – with the quality and feel of ‘liquid steel’.

 My motto for Aikido training is Samuel Beckett’s:

 Try Again.
 Fail Again.
-Fail Better.
+Fail Better.“

-Check out this Interview with Michael conducted by two Dojo students, about the challenges of teaching and learning through an Online platform:
+Check out this Interview with Michael, conducted by two Dojo students, about the challenges of teaching and learning through an Online platform:

 LEWIS BERNALDO DE QUIROS

-TECHINICAL DIRECTOR – 6TH DAN AIKIKAI
+TECHINICAL DIRECTOR – 7TH DAN AIKIKAI

-Lewis Bernaldo de Quirós trained full time under the late Morihiro Saito Sensei (9th Dan) from 1986 until 1993 in the Iwama Dojo in Japan.
+Lewis Bernaldo de Quiros trained full time under the late Morihiro Saito Sensei (9th Dan) from 1986 until 1993 in the Iwama Dojo in Japan.
 Since returning from Japan he has taught Aikido on a full time basis and to date has conducted well over 300 international seminars.

-He is the senior instructor and examiner on behalf of Hombu Dojo of a European network of Dojos (Traditional Aikido Europe) committed to developing, researching and transmitting the style of Aikido known as Takemusu Aikido, which was transmitted directly to Morihiro Saito Sensei from the Founder of Aikido Morihei Ueshiba during his more than 23 years as a direct student at the Founder ’s Dojo in Iwama Japan.
+He is the senior instructor and examiner on behalf of Hombu Dojo of a European network of Dojos (Traditional Aikido Europe) committed to developing, researching and transmitting the style of Aikido known as Takemusu Aikido, which was transmitted directly to Morihiro Saito Sensei from the Founder of Aikido Morihei Ueshiba during his more than 23 years as a direct student at the Founder’s Dojo in Iwama Japan.

 “Martial arts practice is a practice of consciousness.
 Of waking up to being present and responsive to the demands of the moment beyond the personal agenda of the person.
 To my mind then it can have meaning not only on the mat but beyond and not only as a martial art but as a way of life.”

-Lewis is a direct student of Morihiro Saito Sensei.
 Morihiro Saito Sensei was one of the principal students of the Founder of Aikido Morihei Ueshiba and trained under him as his sole and only teacher, taking over as both caretaker of the Aikido Shrine and as director of the Founder’s Dojo in Iwama upon his decease in 1969.

 Morihiro Saito Sensei passed away on 13 May 2002.